Architecture, BArch

 Admission Standards

-See general freshman admission requirements of the University for additional information.
+See the general first-year student admission requirements of the University for additional information.

 Academically qualified international student applicants must have a TOEFL score of at least 79 (iBT) or IELTS score of 6.0, or may be admitted following successful completion of the Intensive English Program at UWM, as demonstrated by an appropriate TOEFL score.